xiawaiting/vision-master/README.md

 Using the Tutorial
 ------------------

-The tutorial is an IPython Notebook, which is an interactive computational environment that combines formatted text instructions and executa
+The tutorial is an IPython Notebook, which is an interactive computational environment that combines formatted text instructions and executable code cells.

+* **Install IPython**: You can easily install it through the anaconda package availabl